fetian-debug/chat-app-backend/README.md

 - Register: Use the /register endpoint to create a new user account.
 - Login: Use the /login endpoint to authenticate existing use
 - Chat: Use the /chat for Send a new message to the chat.

+Feel free to test the app and start interacting with the chat application!
+If you have any questions or need further assistance, let me know!